Orkiv/Inventory-js/readme.md

 ### Inventory.prototype.ShowWishlist()

-To display an editable view of your user's wish list use the `ShowWishlist` function.
+To display an editable view of your user's wish list.

 ### Inventory.prototype.Checkout()

-To display an editable view of your user's cart use the `ShowWishlist` function.
+To display an editable view of your user's cart.

 ### Inventory.prototype.DefaultLayout(string itemid, string selector)